terinjokes/terinstock.com/content/post/2025-02-26-windows-11-ipxe-iscsi.md

   >}}

-My primarily operating system is Linux: I have it installed on my laptop and desktop.
+My primary operating system is Linux: I have it installed on my laptop and desktop.
 Thanks to the amazing work of the [WINE][wine], [CodeWeavers][codeweavers], and [Valve][valve] developers, it's also where I do PC gaming.
 I can spin up Windows in a virtual machine for the rare times I need to use it, and even pass through a GPU if I want to do gaming.

 [wine]: https://www.winehq.org/
 [codeweavers]: https://www.codeweavers.com/